ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 ### LEI URNs

-[LEI-IANA] registers a URN namespace for LEIs.
-This means that LEIs can be represented as URNs in at least two ways.
+[LEI-IANA] registers a URN namespace for Legal Entity Identifiers (LEIs).
+This means that LEIs can be
+represented as URNs in at least two ways.
 Therefore there is an equivalence between a GLUE URI with an "lei" Authority Identifier and an LEI URN, provided the 20-digit LEI Code of the LEI URN is identifical to the External Identifier